Join our mailing list

 Tokyo (Yokohama), Japan

-For the evening, head to Shinjuku.
-For a stunning and, importantly, free panoramic view of the sprawling metropolis, visit the observation decks of the Tokyo Metropolitan Government Building.
-As dusk settles, the city transforms into a galaxy of lights.
-Afterwards, explore the Shinjuku Gyoen National Garden if time permits, or dive into the narrow, lantern-lit alleyways of Omoide Yokocho (“Memory Lane”), where tiny yakitori stalls serve grilled skewers and beer in a wonderfully atmospheric setting.
+In the evening, travel to Shinjuku.
+For a panoramic view of the city's sprawl, bypass the paid towers and head to the free observation decks of the Tokyo Metropolitan Government Building.
+As dusk settles, the city transforms into a sea of light.
+Later, explore the narrow, lantern-lit alleyways of Omoide Yokocho (“Memory Lane”) for rustic yakitori and a glimpse into post-war Tokyo, or the tiny, atmospheric bars of Golden Gai.

 Shimizu (Mt.
 Fuji), Japan